Understanding Different Types of Espresso Machines

 Affordable espresso machines have basic features, but if you can find a model that offers some extra ones, then you’re lucky.
 A few additional features that you can find are a water filter, a cup warmer, and a frothing wand.

 The water filter is very useful if you want to preserve the full flavor of the espresso.
+Hamilton Beach, for example, has a big water reservoir.
 A cup warmer will help keep the optimum temperature of the espresso while the frothing wand is useful in making cappuccinos and lattes.

 How to Use an Espresso Machine Properly